luije87/documentation/api.rst

 \*end_date                      (String) The date and time when the event ends.
 Ex: '2017-03-10 10:00 AM'
 \*name                          (String) The name of the event.
 \*event_type_name               (String) The type of event.
 Possible types: 'Workshop', 'Info Session', 'Group Appointment', 'Other' status                          (String) The status of the event.
-Possible status: 'approved', 'pending', 'declined' description                     (String) The description of the event. student_registration_start      (String) The date students can start registering.
+Possible status: 'approved', 'pending', 'declined'.
+Defaults to 'pending'. description                     (String) The description of the event. student_registration_start      (String) The date students can start registering.
 Ex: '2017-03-01 7:00 AM' student_registration_end        (String) The date students can no longer register.
 Ex: '2017-03-09 8:00 PM'